 Sometimes science ideas like this one for watering flowing high and low come from a desire to understand a scientific concept.
 Sometimes science ideas come from seeing something in nature.
 Sometimes science ideas come from an experiment you have seen done and remember you wanted to do them someday.
 Sometimes science ideas come from going through your recycling bin on trash day to see if there are items you want to hold on to.
 This water flowing high and low activity came from a mixture of all of these.

-Earlier in the week we did have trash day and we did have a really large can that I thought would be great for a water experiment.
-I didn’t remember if the can needed to have holes all over it or in nice straight line.
+Earlier in the week, we did have trash day and we did have a really large can that I thought would be great for a water experiment.
+I didn’t remember if the can would need to have holes all over it or in nice straight line.
 I do remember seeing water spurting out of the can and thinking it looked like fun.

 -large can from mandarin oranges*

 *If you are working with small children, you may want to use a smaller can that they can hold in their hand.
 You may also want to put duck tape on the top of the can to cover rough edges.
 This can didn’t have rough edges so, I left it alone.

 What we did: